worlddevelopment/exercise_database/README.md

 At this point I'd like to thank W. Weigel from the bottom of my heart as he stood by my side to defend me till the end.
 I do not deserve such great support!
 Thank you, Wolfgang!

-Also I'd like to thank Prof. Puppe with his many wishes of things to be changed and features to be added which due to my last minute change of thesis topic was just a few weeks before hand-in time.
+Also I'd like to thank Prof. Puppe with his many wishes of things to be changed and features to be added (like local usage of this originally merely web tool or cross platform support for this originally Linux program, both goals were achieved within limitations) which - due to my last minute change of thesis topic - was just a few weeks before hand-in time.

 It made the tool better!
-A lot of fierce random crashes were fixed under this strain that may never have been fixed otherwise.
+A lot of features were added (like SQLite, cross platform local execution support) and some fierce random crashes were fixed under this strain that may never have happened otherwise.

 It was due to his final very generous decision to accept and let my thesis pass that chances to get the aerospace degree were kept up and finally succeeded thanks to periodically recurring easier exam at my last possible chance to let bad students like me pass.